 Doesn’t have the title something secretive in it?
 Does Manhattan Project not sound like another conspiracy theory?

-The Manhattan Project was the code name for the events, science, people and engineering that led to the creation of the atomic bomb.
-Trinity was the code name for the first ever detonation of a nuclear weapon and was part of the Manhattan Project.
+The Manhattan Project was the code name for the events, science, people, and engineering that led to the creation of the atomic bomb.
+Trinity was the code name for the first-ever detonation of a nuclear weapon and was part of the Manhattan Project.
 Little Boy and Fat Man were the code names for the two thermo-nuclear bombs dropped on the city of Hiroshima and Nagasaki, Japan just three days apart from each other.
-While Little Boy was an Uranium-Bomb, the Plutonium for the Fat Man was produced in Hanford.
+While Little Boy was a Uranium-Bomb, the Plutonium for the Fat Man was produced in Hanford.
 Why Manhattan Project?
 The main project office was located in Manhattan.
 Don’t confuse it with the Philadelphia Experiment.
 The Manhattan Project had three major sites.
 Hanford Site, Los Alamos and Oak Ridge, Tennessee.

 All three sites are now part of the National Park Service.
-The U.S. Department of Energy (DOE) continues to own, maintain and operate it’s Manhattan Project sites for public access while the National Park Service (NPS) provides visitor services at the project sites.
+The U.S. Department of Energy (DOE) continues to own, maintain and operate its Manhattan Project sites for public access while the National Park Service (NPS) provides visitor services at the project sites.

 Here we want to focus on the Hanford Engineer Works aka Hanford Site.
 It is located on 586 square miles in Eastern Washington along the Columbia River.
 Hanford and White Bluffs, two small towns, used to exist on what is today called the Hanford Site.
-About 1500 residents of this two cities and native Americans were forced to leave their homes with almost no warning as the government took over the land in 1943.
+About 1500 residents of these two cities and native Americans were forced to leave their homes with almost no warning as the government took over the land in 1943.
 The world’s first full-scale plutonium production reactor was built and operated here.

 Why this location?